DiscoverAI/snake/README.md

 The purpose of this game is to be used as a test bed for running Reinforcement Learning algorithms.

+## REST Api
+The API is documented in code and can be explored under `/api-doc`

 ## Development Mode

 ### Run Frontend